 - Account for discounts in your books: The last thing you want is mismatched records and confusion at the end of the accounting period.
 Record discount amounts in your books for accurate recordkeeping.

 Need a way to keep track of incoming money?
 Patriot’s online accounting software lets you record income and payments easily.
 Try it for free today!

-This is not intended as legal advice; for more information, please click here.
+This article has been updated from its original publication date of October 10, 2017.This is not intended as legal advice; for more information, please click here.